 - Certified CDR Executive and Life Coach

-- Non-Violent Communication certified, restorative circles
+- Non-Violent Communication trained, restorative circles

 - Executive Leadership Training, Harvard University (2020)